 There are two program tracks for COD's Paralegal Studies program.
 The right program track for you depends upon whether you are seeking your first college degree or already have a college degree.
 The Associate in Applied Studies (A.A.S.) degree track is for students who do not have a college degree and are seeking a two-year college degree in Paralegal Studies.
-The certificate program track is for those who already have a two-year degree or a degree from a baccalaureate-granting institution and are seeking to add the certificate credential to their degree.
+The certificate program track is for those who already have an asscociate degree or a baccalaureate degree from a regionally accredited college/university and are seeking to add the certificate credential to their degree.

 The A.A.S. degree requires 67 to 70 credit hours of coursework, including general education classes and other classes designed to provide technical and professional competence.
 Students who do not have a college degree must enroll in this program.

 The certificate program requires 36 credit hours of coursework, limited to courses focusing on paralegal skills and education.
 Note that the certificate option is only available to students who have already earned a college degree.

 Both program tracks require a student to be accepted into the program after taking prerequisite coursework and completing a program application.
-Please note: Students may continue to enroll in paralegal classes each semester prior to being admitted into the program, except that students seeking admission into PLGL 1500 and PLGL 2600 must have been accepted into the program in order to enroll in these classes.
+Please note: Students may continue to enroll in paralegal classes each semester prior to being admitted into the program, except that students seeking admission into PLGL 2600 must have been accepted into the program in order to enroll in these classes.